odell0111/custom-gui-sfx/README.md

 ## About the configuration file
 The configuration file is the text file used to customize the SFX.
 If this file is not passed when creating the SFX via Send To context menu, the program will create a default one.
 However, if you are creating the SFX through command line utilities or any other method and forget to merge this file with the main executable, the SFX will throw an error when opening.

-To create a configuration template, open the File Explorer Context Menu and click on New Configuration Template.
+To create a configuration template, once the program is installed, open the File Explorer Context Menu and click on New Configuration Template.
 This action will generate a config.txt template file that will automatically open in your default text editor.

 As of the latest release, the configuration file size must be less than or equal to 5KB.

 * About configuration file entries:
+	* All 'size' entries are in bytes
-	* Any Link entry without its label entry will be ignored
+	* Any 'link' entry without its label entry will be ignored
 	* To ignore an entry remove the = sign or set no value
 	* FileToExecute requires a relative path to the file that you want to run after the extraction is done.
 The relative path should be based on the extraction path
 	* Comment entry must be always the last entry
-	* When creating the SFX via the Send To context menu, there’s no need to specify any ‘size’ entry or ArchiveExtension entry.
-However, if you are creating the SFX using a command line utility or any other way, it is mandatory to specify the aforementioned entries.
-The ArchiveExtension entry will not cause an error if it’s not specified, but if the user chooses to extract the archive file, the program may not be able to recognize the file extension and, consequently, the extracted file may have no extension
+	* When creating the SFX via the Send To context menu, there's no need to specify any 'size' entry or ArchiveExtension entry.
+However, if you are creating the SFX using a command line utility or any other way, it is mandatory to specify the 'size' entries.
+The ArchiveExtension entry will not cause an error if it's not specified, but if the user chooses to extract the archive file, the program may not be able to recognize the file extension and, consequently, the extracted file may have no extension

 ## Command Line Feature - Uninstalling the program
 At present, the command line feature is quite limited, but it is necessary for uninstalling the program.
 To do this, pass -u or --uninstall to any custom GUI SFX executable, even if it has no archive merged with it.
-Similarly, if you want to install the program, pass -i or --install, however this last switch is not so necessary because the program can be installed by opening it normally.
+Similarly, if you want to install the program, pass -i or --install.
+This can be useful if you want to perform a downgrade.
+Otherwise, it may not be necessary because the program can be installed by opening it normally.

 <br/>
 <div align="center">